 Tenure system faculty

-- Administer the research and teaching mentoring program for Assistant and Associate Professors.
+- Administer the research and teaching mentoring programs for Assistant Professors.

 - Suggest opportunities for professional recognition and research support to Assistant and Associate Professors.

 - Support the Department Chair in the preparation of faculty nominations for prestigious appointments, named scholar appointments, national and international academy memberships, prizes and awards.

 - Organize information sessions for faculty members, in collaboration with the departmental Business Manager, on grant opportunities, proposal writing, grant administration, etc.

 - Coordinate the mentoring program for specialized faculty (which has yet to be developed).

 - Inform postdocs about career development resources for academia, industry and government.

 - Attend meetings of the Executive Committee occasionally to report on faculty related matters.

 - Liaise regularly with the Promotion and Tenure Committee and the Personnel Committee for Specialized Faculty to inform them of mentoring arrangements and other relevant information and gain perspective on the priorities and procedures of those committees.

 - Assist the Chair on current departmental priority issues related to faculty affairs.